Zugamifk/araci/Notes/Items.md

 ## Pots
 These areweapons that can be crafted and are meant to be used as ranged weapons in combat.
 Though only a limited amount can be carried at a time, they have a wide range of effects and can be enchanted for even stronger effects.

+# Charms
+Araci will find small precious objects through the game with special properties.
+These objects can be worn to provide a benefit to Araci, or offered at a shrine for large amounts of favor.